Making Funeral Arrangements in Kentucky

 Store your final arrangements paperwork in a safe place and be sure your loved ones know where to look when the time comes.
 It may be helpful to make copies and tell them where to find the originals when they’re needed.
 If you do so, be sure to keep a list of everyone with copies, in case you need to get them back and change them later.

-To find out more about rules covering funeral arrangements in Kansas, along with information on filing a complaint against a funeral services provider, see the website of the Kentucky Board of Embalmers & Funeral Directors.
+To find out more about rules covering funeral arrangements in Kentucky, along with information on filing a complaint against a funeral services provider, see the website of the Kentucky Board of Embalmers & Funeral Directors.

 To learn more about making your final arrangements, see Getting Your Affairs in Order on Nolo.com.